How to Overcome Mediocrity and Finally Stand Out in Life

 This isn’t working.

-Discomfort is frequently a sign that you’re actually moving into something new — not that you’re failing.
+But more often than not, that conclusion is wrong.
+Discomfort is often a sign that you’re stepping into something new—not a sign that you’re failing.

 3. Reduce Passive Consumption

-People can spend hours each day:
+Many people spend hours every day:

 - Scrolling